What To Plant:

 • Fig plant bare root trees / pruning / dormant oil spray / remove fallen or over-ripe fruit / trunk paint

-• Peach/Nectarine trunk paint / scaffold support / prevent brown rot (end of month)
+• Peach/Nectarine trunk paint / pruning / scaffold support / prevent brown rot (end of month)

 • Pear plant bare root trees / pruning / dormant oil spray / trunk paint / remove mummified fruit and clean up around tree